wjakob/nanobind/docs/faq.rst

 .. warning::

-   If your extension consistes of multiple source code files that involve overlapping use of type casters and bindings, you are *treading on thin ice*.
+   If your extension consists of multiple source code files that involve overlapping use of type casters and bindings, you are *treading on thin ice*.
 It is easy to violate the *One Definition Rule* (ODR) [`details
    <https://en.wikipedia.org/wiki/One_Definition_Rule>`_] in such a case, which